lazissey/Project-Management/Quiz 2/README.md

 ## Quiz 2: Introduction to Issue Management
-To be completed in one week (for Summer 2023, TBA).
+To be completed in one week (for Summer 2023, July 19).

 You will working on [the Quiz #2 project board](---) within our organization.
 Please use the main repository and not your fork, as all issues should be on the same board.
 As an external collaborator, you should have access.
 If not, please [let me know](mailto:balicea@illinois.edu).